 In 2023 the focus was on raising the profile of conveyancers and property lawyers in the home moving process; so often the conduit between the home mover, lender, mortgage broker and estate agent and a role that is largely undervalued, underappreciated and mis- understood.

+We continue to see more practitioners leaving the conveyancing profession at the top end than there are joining at the bottom end, and is it any wonder?
 The profile of conveyancing and conveyancers needs to improve.
 They are not the bad guys, in fact, quite the opposite, they help people buy their dream homes so that they can live in them and enjoy them as they should.
 And in these times of frauds and scams, they also make sure that the biggest purchase of their lives is carried out diligently.